Leaders: Think Your Employees Trust You? Think Again!

 Author Marshall Goldsmith said it best: "What Got You Here Won't Get You There."

 Now, an organization of extraordinary foresight would take the time to train its leaders, but most do not.
-Two main reasons that organizations do not train their leaders tend to be one of the following: a lack of time or money to conduct a supervision class or workshop.
+Two main reasons that organizations do not train their leaders tend to be a lack of time or money to conduct a supervision class or workshop.
 As an experienced leadership consultant, I understand how organizations arrive at that reasoning.

 In my presentation, "Good Boss, Bad Boss, How to Be the Best and Learn from the Worst…" I share an experience I had with an ineffective leader in the past.
 We have all heard of an open-door policy, where leaders encourage employees to come into their office or workstation and talk about their problems.
 This sounds good in theory, but it does not always hold water.

 Why?
-For one, no employee wants to be seen as a whiner or complainer, so it can be difficult if not downright impossible for an employee to walk into a boss’s office and levy a complaint against a coworker.
-But, in reality, that problem they are about to pass along to their leader has been bothering them for quite some time, and they need to get it off their chest.
+For one, no employee wants to be seen as a whiner or complainer, so it can be difficult, if not downright impossible, for an employee to walk into a boss's office and levy a complaint against a coworker.
+In reality, that problem they are about to pass along to their leader has been bothering them for quite some time, and they need to get it off their chest.

 I wound up leaving this company a short time later.
-When I look back on that experience, I realize that the company may not have had the time nor resources to train their leaders, but they paid for that lack of training in employee resignations.
-You see, What Got You Here Won’t Get You There.
-No wonder why 58% of employees trust a stranger more than their leader.
-That’s just uncommon common sense.
+When I look back on that experience, I realize that the company may not have had the time or resources to train their leaders, but they paid for that lack of training in employee resignations.
+You see, What Got You Here Won't Get You There.
+It's no wonder 58% of employees trust a stranger more than their leader.
+That's just uncommon common sense.

 Leaders, if an employee takes the time to bring a problem to you, they are trusting you to address it.
 Go out and seek out the problem, take steps to fix it, and show your employees why you are a leader they should follow.